 Best for Kids: Simple Mills Farmhouse Cheddar Almond Flour Crackers

-There are a lot of cheese-flavored crackers on the market geared toward children, but we think Simple Mills takes the cake for creating a cracker that not only tastes great but also offers a nutritional edge.
-The crackers are made from a gluten-free nut and seed blend, but they’re loved by snackers of all kinds.
+There are a lot of cheese-flavored crackers on the market geared toward children, but we think Simple Mills takes the cake for creating a cracker that not only tastes great but because they are made from a gluten-free nut and seed blend, they’re loved by snackers of all kinds.
 They’re also free from grains, corn, and soy, making them a good option for kids with related food allergies.

-The flour blend is made from nutrient-dense almonds, sunflower seeds, and flax seeds, which provide 3 grams of protein per serving.
-It can be hard to get kids to eat nuts and seeds on their own, so we love that these crackers are a way to sneak some added nutrition into kids’ snacks.
-Other nutritional benefits include hormone-free cheddar cheese, verified non-GMO, and naturally colored with paprika and annatto.
+The flour blend is made from almonds, sunflower seeds, and flax seeds, which provide 3 grams of protein per serving.
+These kid and grown-up friendly crackers also contain hormone-free cheddar cheese, are verified non-GMO, and are naturally colored with paprika and annatto.